sarahshatto/learning-journal/ReadReflection04.md

     - position of the person viewing your content
     - will visitors be using the site for themselves or for a client ?
     - How large is overall budget?

+- WHAT
+  - What are users trying to acheive?
+  - what info do they need?
+  - level of existing knowledge?

+- HOW
+  - How often will people visit your website?
+  - How often will your services change?

+## Site Maps
+- used to organize the information into sections or pages.

+-